johngoddard/ObjectLearning/README.md

 ### k-means clustering

-You can run normalized k-means clustering on a set of objects by running `ObjLearning#runKClustering`:
+You can run normalized k-means clustering on a set of objects by running `ObjectLearning#runKClustering`:

 ```JavaScript
   const students = [